Navigine/Indoor-Navigation-Android-Mobile-SDK-2.0/README.md

 - Polylines/polygons/circles as declarative map objects
 - Proper cleanup across recompositions & lifecycle events

+### 🎯 See it in a real app!

+Want to see `LocationViewCompose` in action?
+Check out **[NavigineDemoCompose](NavigineDemoCompose/)** - a production-ready demo that showcases all features:
+- Camera state management & animations
+- Map objects (polylines, circles, polygons)
+- Input handlers (tap, long-press, feature picking)
+- Lifecycle-aware setup
+- Integration with Hilt & Clean Architecture

+The demo is a perfect reference for building your own indoor navigation app with Compose!

 ### Getting started

 **1) Add dependencies**